arcjet/arcjet-js/examples/nextjs-14-clerk-rl/README.md

 This example shows how to use an Arcjet rate limit with a user ID from [Clerk authentication and Next.js](https://clerk.com/docs/quickstarts/nextjs).

-It sets up 2 API routes:
+It sets up the `/api/arcjet` route.

-* `/api/public` does not require authentication and has a low rate limit based on the user IP address.
+* Unauthenticated users receive a low rate limit based on the user IP address.
-* `/api/private` uses Clerk authentication and has a higher rate limit based on the Clerk user ID.
+* Users authenticated with Clerk have a higher rate limit based on the Clerk user ID.
+* A bot detection rule is also added to check all requests.

 ## How to use